VIN-y/MissChanger/README.md

 ## Description

 MissChanger aims to be a tool-changing upgrade that is compatible with both Voron Trident and Voron 2.4 (Trident compatibility is pending).
-While also retaining the MGN9H tapping system of Voron-Tap.
+While also retaining the accuracy and reliability of the MGN9H tapping system of Voron-Tap.

 Other features of MissChanger includes: